 After spending some days in Kathmandu and Chitwan, you will fly to Pokhara, from where your trek to ABC will start.
-You first head to Nayapul and from there a steep uphill trail will lead you to a small beautiful Gurung community village called ‘Ghandruk’ and then to Chomrung, Dovan and Machhapuchhre Base Camp, where you will witness magnificent views of the Machhapuchchhre Himal – a sacred and forbidden mountain.
+You first head to Nayapul and from there a steep uphill trail will lead you to a small beautiful Gurung community village called ‘Ghandruk’ and then to Chomrung, Dovan and Machhapuchre Base Camp, where you will witness magnificent views of the Machhapuchre Himal – a sacred and forbidden mountain.
 After spending a night here, your ultimate journey will lead you to Annapurna Base Camp.

 This trip not only takes you to the lap of famous Annapurna Base Camp but it is combined with major places of interest that this country has to offer.
-Be it the rich cultural heritage of Kathmandu or adventure activities like white river rafting or a jungle safari in Chitwan – this trip will help you know every bit of it.
+Be it the rich cultural heritage of Kathmandu or adventure activities like white river rafting or a jungle safari in Chitwan – this trip will help you uncover every bit of it.
 It will get your hands dirty in the mud and bricks, but it will also help you develop a deeper understanding of the social, economic and cultural aspects this country has to offer.

 Welcome to Kathmandu!
 Upon arrival in Kathmandu you will meet our representative at the airport who will take you to your hotel in the center of Kathmandu.
 On your first day you can spend the rest of the day to relax or explore the vibrant streets and winding allies while discovering numerous restaurants, cafés and stores.
 The evening is yours to settle down after your long journey.